How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 For candidates, hybrid is now the realistic floor for most senior finance and insurance roles — not "remote by default."
 And the candidates who arrive at interviews with a clear, professional view on in-office presence are standing out to hiring managers.

-The candidates winning offers right now are the ones who walk in with a thoughtful answer to the hybrid question — not a hardened position in either direction.
+The candidates winning offers right now are the ones who walk in with a thoughtful answer to the hybrid question, not a hardened position either way.

 - Mike Soscia, Search Consultant, Lyneer Search Group

-The accounting and finance roles in our industries are evolving fast — but not in the way the popular narrative suggests.
+The accounting and finance roles in our industries are changing fast.
+The popular narrative gets the direction wrong.
 The BLS projects 5% growth for accountants and auditors through 2034, with roughly 124,200 annual openings.
 Gartner has estimated that fewer than 10% of finance functions will see headcount reduction by 2026.

-What is changing is the work itself.
-Rules-based tasks — transaction categorization, basic reconciliation, invoice processing — are being absorbed by automation.
-Judgment-based work — forensic accounting, complex tax planning, CFO-level strategy, M&A diligence, fiduciary oversight — is becoming more valuable, not less.
+What's changing is the work itself.
+Rules-based tasks like transaction categorization, basic reconciliation, and invoice processing are getting absorbed by automation.
+Judgment-based work is getting more valuable: forensic accounting, complex tax planning, CFO-level strategy, M&A diligence, fiduciary oversight.

 For candidates, the question to ask is: does this next role move me toward the work AI augments, or toward the work AI is replacing?